DahTach/webGphoto2/README.md

 # webGphoto2 - A WASM web interface for gphoto2

+All credits to [rreverser](https://github.com/RReverser), the author of the gphoto2 wrapper for web, [webgphoto2](https://github.com/GoogleChromeLabs/web-gphoto2) and the contributors to the original project.

 ## Description

-A simple web wasm wrapper for gphoto2.
+A simple web Wasm wrapper for libgphoto2.
-It allows you to control your camera (when compatible) from a web browser.
+It allows to control a camera (when compatible) from the browser.

 ## Installation

-1. Clone the repository
+1. Clone the repository (npm package is not published yet)
 2. Install the package dependencies with `npm install` from the root of the project
 3. Build the project with `npm run build`
 4. Link the package for global use with `npm link`